VESPA LX / S SERIES

 On the practical side, the LX Vespa’s are great.
 The LX scooters have a large underseat storage area (which does get hot from the engine so don’t keep the ice cream here) and a decent glovebox.
 The glovebox is a great spot to keep your ownership and insurance papers and maybe your lunch too.
 It’s unfortunate that the S loses the glovebox because they are extremely useful.

-OWNER REVIEWS - Browse the Vespa LX / S Series Owner Reviews
+OWNER REVIEWS (4) - Browse Vespa LX / S Series Reviews REVIEW - Add Your Review

 * Build quality